WP-Translations/grunt-transifex-wordpress/README.md

           potFilename: 'foo.pot',    // Name of the POT file.
           type: 'wp-plugin',    // Type of project (wp-plugin or wp-theme).
           updateTimestamp: true,    // Whether the POT-Creation-Date should be updated without other changes.
+          updatePoFiles: false,              // Whether to update PO files in the same directory as the POT file.
         }
       }
     },